Residue sums for superconformal indices: Case study: Macdonald index of N=4 SU(2) SYM

 \subsection{Analytic structure, residues and asymptotics}

 In this section, we study the analytic properties of the Macdonald index.
-For convenience, we repeat one of the expressions here
+For convenience, we repeat the expression on the third line of \eqref{eq:ressum-mcd-index-su2-n=4-2} here

-As already mentioned in the previous subsection, we note that the index is a meromorphic function of $t,v\in\mathbb{C}$, even if the index originally is defined for $|t|<1$ and $|v|=1$.
+As already mentioned in the previous subsection, this expression shows that the index is a meromorphic function of $t,v\in\mathbb{C}$, even though the index was originally defined for $|t|<1$ and $|v|=1$.
 It has (simple) poles at $v^2=tq^k$, for $k\geq 0$, which reflect the contributions of arbitrarily high power of the operator $\partial^k\mu_-$ to the index (and similarly for $v\to v^{-1}$ and $\partial^k\mu_+$).
 The poles at $t=q^{-k}$, for $k\geq 0$, are only apparent.
 Indeed, the alternative expression \eqref{eq:ressum-mcd-index-su2-n=4-1} shows that the index is perfectly finite at these points.

 As discussed in \cite{Gaiotto:2012xa}, the residues of the index have a physical interpretation.
 Namely, the residue at the pole $v^2=tq^k$, for $k=0$, corresponds to the index of the IR theory obtained by the RG flow of of the parent theory after turning on a vev $\langle\mu_-\rangle \neq 0$.
 The poles for $k>0$ correspond to position-dependent vevs of $\langle\mu_-\rangle \sim z^k$ (with $z$ the coordinate associated with $\partial$).
 In this case, the residue can be interpreted as the index of theory obtained through RG flow away from $z=0$, with a surface defect located at $z=0$.
 The fact that there is no pole at $t=q^{-k}$ is consistent with the fact that one cannot turn on an expectation value for just $\mu_0$, due to the relation $\mu_0^2=\mu_+\mu_-$.